 LM393 Sound Sensor

-- Offers adjustable sensitivity via an onboard potentiometer to set the detection threshold
+- Offers adjustable sensitivity via an onboard potentiometer

 Product Details